-Elementary School Performance, Wakefield, MA
+Elementary School Performance, Deal, New Jersey

 From an early age, children get asked, “What do you want to be when you grow up?”
 This question is based with an inaccurate, underlying assumption: People are not capable of making an impact on this world until they join some profession, receive a degree, or attain a certain level of status.
 This is a dangerous and misguided philosophy.
 Thankfully, many youngsters do not hold claim to this limitation.

 A seven year old girl was once asked why she believed that she could make a difference in the world.
 With a few missing teeth, a bright smile, and the wisdom of an ancient sage, she uttered, “Even small crayons make bright marks, silly!”
 And with those words come a program directly aimed at those small crayons.
 Dr. Mykee Fowlin and Ms. Tania Alexandra are the co-authors of this exciting and engaging two person show that is aimed at grade levels 3-5.